If you’re feeling depressed or negative, tap into The Law of Resonance and change your “Thought Resonance”to a more positive frequency. Here’s how…

 My friend Gene said something which has forever stayed with me:

-I later learned that this was due to something which brain researchers call “resonance.”
+I later learned that my negative beliefs were due to something which brain researchers call “resonance” and spiritual believers call “The Law of Resonance.”

 Basically, your thoughts and memories are “tuned in” at specific frequencies, based on the information they’re encoded with.